There are some who question the traditional claim that Muhammad descended from Ishmael Abraham's Firstborn, and I can understand why.

 Jeremiah 49:28-33 is the key.
 This is a Prophecy against Kedar and Hazor, in which they are foretold to be scattered by Nebuchadnezzar.

 The traditional genealogies of Muhammad do clearly skip many generations.
 As they pretty much go right from Kedar to Adnan.
 Adnan and his son Ma'ad were contemporaries of Nebuchadnezzar.
 Their families fled south when Nebuchadnezzar attacked Kedar, and many tribes of Saudi Arabia, not just the Quraysh from whom came the Hashamites, claimed descent from Adnan.
-Like the Banu Kinanah.
+Like for example the Banu Kinanah.

 Later, around 100 AD the Nabatean Kingdom of Petra was conquered by Trajan and became a Roman Province.
 So that is when Nabateans would have fled south.
 It was about 400 years before the birth of Muhammad, 170 AD, that the Hubal idol was set up at the Kaaba.
 Hubal was a Nabatean god, their form of Baal Hadad, not a moon god as is often claimed.